 When you have a 2-point gap with your opponent you win.
 Usually, the match consists of 11 points where you need to have a 2-point gap or else the match continues.

 4-What is the difference between singles and doubles in pickleball?

-In single player game, the player is the person who handles his side of court and it gets a bit hectic to cover every shot with great hard work
+In the single-player game, the player is the person who handles his side of court and it gets a bit hectic to cover every shot with great hard work

-On the other hand in doubles, a team of two players cover each side of the court and this is relatively easier than singles.
+On the other hand in doubles, a team of two players covers each side of the court and this is relatively easier than in singles.